inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 In the plot, people came to the land; the land loved them; they worked and struggled and had lots of children.
 There was a Frenchman who talked funny and a greenhorn from England who was a fancy-pants but when it came to the crunch he was all courage.
-Those novels would make you retch.
+Those novels would  you retch.
 		-- Canadian novelist Robertson Davies, on the generic Canadian novel.
 If you laid all of our laws end to end, there would be no end.